 The previous helicopter, Bell 206 Long Ranger, was replaced after 11 years of service.

-Last year the helicopter flew 496 missions.
+The helicopter flew 496 missions in 2016.
 It is anticipated that the number of future missions will remain the same or increase.

 In 2016, more than $200,000 was spent due to maintenance.
 A new helicopter will need minimal maintenance and has a two-year warranty, whereas a helicopter that is 17 years old and has 6,500 hours needs more frequent, more expensive and more extensive work.